- About BCRPA

 Updates, and a link to the final document, can be found here.

-2016 Award recipients were recognized amongst their peers at Symposium, May 8th in Victoria.
-View the 2016 Provincial Awards recipients here.
+2017 Award recipients were recognized amongst their peers at Symposium, April 6th in Kelowna.
+View the 2017 Provincial Awards recipients here.

 BCRPA Annual Report 2015-2016 Available